juldebar/R_Metadata/README.md

 - you have created **your own google spreadsheets** to describe:
   - your **contacts** (by **making a copy** of the [template for contacts](https://docs.google.com/spreadsheets/d/1dzxposSSN5nZ0NCdmomxa7KTLHWc4gR3geAoSq1Hku8/edit?usp=sharing))
   - the main metadata elements (Dublin Core) of **your datasets** (by **making a copy** of the [template for metadata](https://docs.google.com/spreadsheets/d/1s8ntQAzgGagixZ-o9TMe6_8I4N0uARJz22Nbw7TLhWU/edit?usp=sharing))
-- if you want to use the D4science infrastructure components (eg geoserver / geonetwork) you should use your personal token from D4science infrastructure (and [register first](https://bluebridge.d4science.org/web/sdi_lab/))
+- if you want to use the D4science infrastructure components (eg geoserver / geonetwork) you should use your **personal token** from D4science infrastructure (you need to [register first](https://bluebridge.d4science.org/web/sdi_lab/))

 <!-- - virer package raster-->

 Once done:
-- edit the content of the [json configuration file template](https://github.com/juldebar/R_Metadata/blob/master/metadata_workflow_Postgres_Postgis/workflow_configuration_Postgres_template.json)) (there is one specific json file per type of data source) to specify how to connect the components of your spatial data infrastructure and the URLs of the google spreadsheets you created (see pre-requisites above).
+- edit the content of the [json configuration file template](https://github.com/juldebar/R_Metadata/blob/master/metadata_workflow_Postgres_Postgis/workflow_configuration_Postgres_template.json) (there is one specific json file per workflow / type of data source) to specify how to connect the components of your spatial data infrastructure and the URLs of the google spreadsheets you created (see pre-requisites above).
+  - set the token of you personal account for BlueBridge infrastructure
+  - set the credentials of your URLs of your google spreadsheet
+  - set the credentials of your Postgres server
+  - set the credentials of your Geonetwork or CSW server
+  - set the credentials of your Geoserver
 - rename this file as following :" **workflow_configuration_Postgres.json** "
 - Execute the [main script of the workflow](https://github.com/juldebar/R_Metadata/blob/master/metadata_workflow_google_doc_Dublin_Core/workflow_main_Dublin_Core_gsheet.R) and check that third applicatoins (eg Postgres, Geonetwork, Geoserver) are accessible from R (check logs when executing the [main script](https://github.com/juldebar/R_Metadata/blob/master/metadata_workflow_Postgres_Postgis/workflow_main_Postgres.R))